w3cping/blog-posts/adding-permissions.md

 5. How will users understand how collected personal data will be used, who has access to it, how long it will be retained and how they can access or delete it?

-   In the past, we have sometimes included in specifications the requirement that sites use their own expressive HTML to explain how a capability will be used and their choices regarding it prior to making a browser-mediated permission request.
-Our experience has shown this option to be very frequently ignored by sites, even when sites may be required by local laws to get such informed and specific consent.
+   In the past, specifications have sometimes included a requirement that sites use their own expressive HTML to explain how a capability will be used and their choices regarding it prior to making a browser-mediated permission request.
+Experience has shown this option to be very frequently ignored by sites, even when sites may be required by local laws to get such informed and specific consent.

-   We believe ongoing research on this problem could help explore whether some purpose specification within browser-mediated permission-granting UI could be managed in a way that doesn't violate trust boundaries.
-(This debate is at least ten years old, but we're facing many of the same problems and needs today.)
+   Workshop attendees concluded that ongoing research on this problem could help explore whether some purpose specification within browser-mediated permission-granting UI could be managed in a way that doesn't violate trust boundaries.
+(This debate is at least ten years old, but the community is facing many of the same problems today.)
 For example, [iOS provides a "usage description string"](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/requesting-permission/) from the app developer on dialogs for location and photos permissions.

 6. What conditions are necessary for this new permission?